apify/apify-docs/docs/actors/running.md

 ---
 title: Running actors
-description: Start your actors from the Apify console or via API.
+description: Start your actors from the Apify Console or via API.
 Learn about actor lifecycles, how to specify settings and version, provide input and resurrect finished runs.
 menuTitle: Running
 menuWeight: 7.1
 paths: